 Remembering the movers and shakers and the dreamers who went before us, we value life in living color, with justice and possibilities for all people in our streets, this country, and the world.

-- We believe that these are our streets and it will take our hands and feet to make the future we want.
+— These are our streets and it will take our hands and feet to make the future we want.

-- We believe in thinking critically about the systems that keep us down, and in organizing to bring us up, working in alliance with others who share our beliefs.
+— Thinking critically about the systems that keep us down, organizing to bring us up, and working in alliance with others who share our beliefs.

-— We believe we each have a role in bringing our community together and building our organization.
+— We each have a role in bringing our community together and building our organization.

-- We believe that the market doesn’t have all (or even most) of the answers.
+— The market doesn’t have all (or even most) of the answers.

-- We honor the gritty, rebellious, multiracial, immigrant history of the LES, and believe that a lively knowledge of the past helps us deal with the present and envision the future.
+— In honoring the gritty, rebellious, multiracial, immigrant history of the LES, and believe that knowledge of the past helps us deal with the present and envision the future.

-— We believe we all need to discuss the issues that affect our lives, educate ourselves about the solutions and respect others even when we disagree.
+— We all need to discuss the issues that affect our lives, educate ourselves about the solutions, and respect others even when we disagree.

-- We believe in developing grassroots leaders from the community and actively supporting them.
+— In developing grassroots leaders from the community and actively supporting them.

-- We value the historical memory of our elders and the idealism of our youth, and we believe in unity across generations in making decisions about the direction of our community.
+— In valuing the historical memory of our elders and the idealism of our youth, and we believe in unity across generations in making decisions about the direction of our community.

-- We believe in creating the space for youth to take leadership.
+— In creating space for youth to take leadership.

-- We believe that sustaining our organization is all of our responsibility: Put your money where your mouth is.
+— Sustaining our organization is all of our responsibility: Put your money where your mouth is.

-- We believe that liberty is central to the identity of the LES, and that freedom for artistic, linguistic, sexual, spiritual, cultural and political expression is our birthright.
+— Liberty is central to the identity of the LES, and that freedom for artistic, linguistic, sexuality, cultural and political expression is our birthright.

-- We believe that housing, education, healthcare, a livelihood, are human rights; that workers rights, and immigration rights are also fundamental to self-determination.
+— Housing, education, healthcare, and a livelihood are human rights; workers rights, and immigration rights, are also fundamental to self-determination.